Land reform in Zimbabwe: Land redistribution

 As of 2011, there were around 300 white farmers remaining in Zimbabwe.
 In 2018 in the ZANU–PF Central Committee Report for the 17th Annual National People's Conference the government stated that the process of land reform suffered from corruption and "vindictive processes" that needed to be resolved.

 After close to two decades, Zimbabwe has started the process of returning land to farmers whose farms were taken over.
-With the United States demanding the country must return the land before it can lift the sanctions it has imposed on the country, Zimbabwe stated they will begin paying compensation to white farmers who lost their farms.But most have not received compensation to date.
-In 2020, there are many more than 1000 white farmers tilling the soil, and this number is rising.
+With the United States demanding the country must return the land before it can lift the sanctions it has imposed on the country, Zimbabwe stated they will begin paying compensation to white farmers who lost their farms, though most have not received compensation to date.
+As of 2020, there were over 1000 white farmers in Zimbabwe, and this number is rising.

 On 1 September 2020, Zimbabwe decided to return land that was seized from foreigners between 2000 and 2001; hence, foreign citizens who had their land seized, mostly Dutch, British and German nationals, could apply to get it back.
 The government also mentioned that black farmers who received land under the controversial land reform program would be moved to allow the former owners "to regain possession".

 Impact on production

 Many Zimbabweans now rely on humanitarian aid, such as this maize donated by Australia under the aegis of the United Nations World Food Program.

 Before 2000, land-owning farmers had large tracts of land and used economies of scale to raise capital, borrow money when necessary, and purchase modern mechanised farm equipment to increase productivity on their land.
 Because the primary beneficiaries of the land reform were members of the Government and their families, despite the fact that most had no experience in running a farm, the drop in total farm output has been tremendous and has even produced starvation and famine, according to aid agencies.
 Export crops have suffered tremendously in this period.
 Whereas Zimbabwe was the world's sixth-largest producer of tobacco in 2001, in 2005 it produced less than a third the amount produced in 2000.

 Zimbabwe was once so rich in agricultural produce that it was dubbed the "bread basket" of Southern Africa, while it is now struggling to feed its own population.
+(Some commentators have challenged whether "breadbasket" was ever an appropriate label, but food production data does show a major decline at the time of forced land redistibution.)
 About 45 percent of the population is now considered malnourished.
 Crops for export such as tobacco, coffee and tea have suffered the most under the land reform.
 Annual production of maize, the main everyday food for Zimbabweans, was reduced by 31% during 2002 to 2012, while annual small grains production was up 163% during the same period.
-With over a million hectares converted from primarily export crops to primarily maize, production of maize finally reached pre-2001 volume in 2017 under Mnangagwa's "command agriculture" programme.
+With over a million hectares converted from primarily export crops to primarily maize, production of maize finally reached pre-2001 volume in 2017 under Emmerson Mnangagwa's "command agriculture" programme.